marksweeneyster/yall/ReadMe.md

 a doubly linked list, allowing movement forward and backward.
 - This program should allow you to add and remove nodes from the list.
 - Each node should contain a reference to application data.
-- The program does not have to provide user interaction.
-- Please include unit tests for the program.

-When completed, the program should be sent to your designated recruiter by including a link to your solution in GitHub in an email.
 ```

 ## building